Eirik Horneland: Brann

 On 18 October, 2020, Horneland was appointed as the new assistant manager of Brann.
 After the sacking of Kåre Ingebrigtsen in July 2021, Horneland was appointed as caretaker manager and later promoted to the role of head coach on 10 August.
 Following Brann's play-off relegation to the Norwegian First Division in 2021, Horneland led the team to a promotion to Eliteserien in the next season, where they broke the league record for points and goals, and received the league's Coach of the Year award.
 In 2023, Horneland led Brann to their seventh Norwegian Football Cup title and the play-off round of the 2023–24 UEFA Europa Conference League, where they lost to AZ on penalties.
 After finishing second in the league for a second year in a row, Horneland left Brann in December 2024.

 Saint-Étienne

 On 20 December 2024, Horneland signed with Ligue 1 side Saint-Étienne.
 He led his first training session on 29 December and managed his first league match with the team on 4 January 2025 in a 3–1 win against Reims.

+Return to Brann

+On 2 July 2026, Horneland returned to his former club Brann, signing a contract until the end of the 2030 season.

+Media career

+During the 2026 FIFA World Cup, Horneland worked as a pundit for the Norwegian broadcaster NRK.